burkey.co est. a long time ago

 List *list = malloc(sizeof(List));

-In this example, we are passing NULL because all memory will be stack allocated.
+In this example, we are passing NULL for both because all memory will be stack allocated and we don't need find.

 int i = 1;